 2 weeks to go

 - Start packing, if you’re doing this yourself.

 - Get mail redirection.

 1 week to go

-- Set aside documents or valuables you are going to take with you rather than get the removers to pack.
-These might include passports, official paperwork, laptops, jewellery, etc.
+- Set aside documents or valuables you want to keep track of when moving (and potentially put them in their own bag).
+These might include passports, official paperwork, laptops, jewelry, etc.

 1 day to go

-- Prepare essentials you’ll need during the move and for the first night in the new house.
-Think kettle, mugs, coffee, tea and sugar, basic set of tableware and cutlery, soap and towels.
+- Prepare the essentials you’ll need during the move and for the first night in the new house.
+Think electric kettle, mugs, coffee, tea and sugar, a basic set of tableware and cutlery, soap and towels.
 Put these in a separate box so they're easily accessible.